ChainAgnostic/namespaces/polkadot/caip2.md

 ## Rationale

-The namespace is called "polkadot" to refer to Polkadot-like "parachains," parallel and independent Layer 1s coordinated by the Polkadot relay chains.
+The namespace is called "polkadot" to encompass all chains in the polkadot ecosystem, allowing actors and entities to be addressable from core Polkadot "relay" chains, indepedent "solo" chains, and L2-like "parachains" coordinated by the Polkadot relay chains.

 The rationale behind the use of block hash from the genesis block stems from its usage in the Polkadot architecture in network and consensus.